Darkxell/2048-in-php/README.md

    See the License for the specific language governing permissions and limitations under the License.

-   "Darkxell" refers in this document and in "the license" to Nicolas Candela.
+   "Darkxell" refers in this document, the source code and in "the license" to Nicolas Candela.